afry/energy-trading-simulator/README.md

 The following guide is for using pgAdmin to access the Azure Database, but this is optional, and you can choose GUI after your liking.

 Make sure you have an active subscription on Azure and access to the relevant Resource group: _JonstakaPOC_.
-Make sure pgAdmin is installed and setup with password (personal, will not affect the access of others).
+Make sure pgAdmin is installed and (optionally) setup with password.
-Make sure your ip address is in JonstakaPOC/database_jonstaka/Networking.
+Make sure your IP address is in JonstakaPOC/database_jonstaka/Networking.

 To access the server: